ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 The backup retention policy defines how many restore points to retain on disk.
 After the allowed number of restore points is exceeded, Veeam applies the retention policy to remove the earliest restore point from the backup chain.
 Depending on your business requirements, it is your responsibility to set the retention policy when you create the backup job.
 For more information, see [Short-Term Retention Policy](https://helpcenter.veeam.com/docs/backup/vsphere/retention_policy.html?ver=120){: external}.

-You can update the retention policy at a later time.
+You can update the retention policy.
 However, the new settings are applied only to the new data and cannot be applied to previous data that maintains the previous retention policy setting.
 {: note}

 #### Backup immutability at Performance Tier